sindhuOsisoft/OCS-Docs/content/overview/get-started/gs-metadata-rules.md

 5. To generate mappings from existing streams, click **Generate Mappings**.

-   OCS searches and finds any existing streams that match the pattern (in this example, the **MyOCS.{Region}.{Site}.*** pattern).
+   Any existing streams that match the pattern are found (in this example, the **MyOCS.{Region}.{Site}.*** pattern).
 For each stream that matches the pattern, it lists that part of the stream name, in this example, it lists the part that corresponds to the **Site** key.

 ![Metadata mapping](images/metadata-mapping-site.png)

 6. In the **Map To** text box, enter **San Leandro**.

-7. You can create additional mappings for streams which are not yet stored in OCS but which you anticipate in the future.
+7. You can create additional mappings for streams which are not yet stored, but which you anticipate in the future.
 Click **Add Mappings** to add another mapping.

 8. In the **Map From** text box, enter **PHL**.